ahhmarr/fp-omit/readme.md

 # fp-omit

-omitting properties from a collection, in an Immutable and functional way
+removing properties from a collection, in an Immutable and functional way

 ## Installation